vetal045/WBackuper/README.md

 ### Build

-To generate use `cmakegen-*` files in the scripts folder.
+To generate a solution use `cmakegen-*` files in the scripts folder.

 The result solution will be at `cmake-build/*` folder.